natashadjayaputera/natashadjayaputera/README.md

 - 👋 Hi, I’m @natashadjayaputera
 - 📫 How to reach me natashadjayaputera@gmail.com
-- ✨ My personal project repositories are located here: https://github.com/Natasha-Djayaputera
+- ✨ My personal project repositories are located here: https://github.com/Natasha-Djayaputera OR you can see under my **ORGANIZATION**!

 <!---
 natashadjayaputera/natashadjayaputera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.